TAXI Road Rally 2017

 When we pull CDs from the box, we will call the artist or songwriter’s name out.
 If you’re not in the ballroom, your music will not be played.
 Again, that’s in fairness to the people who are in there!
 Members and guests may submit for these sessions.
 You must have a valid Road Rally 2016 badge to submit!

-Road Rally veterans will surely tell you that the Rally hotel is awesome, and our discounted room rate is just $133 per night!
-If you're already registered for the Road Rally, you can book your room by clicking here!Register Now
+Road Rally veterans will surely tell you that the Rally hotel is awesome, and our discounted room rate is just $135 per night!
+Once you’ve registered for the Road Rally, you can book your room by clicking below!

 Music Library Executives Bob Mair, Chas Ferry, Garry Smith, Dave Trotter, and Ron Mendelsohn listen to TAXI members' music during their panel at Road Rally 2013.
 Bob Mair raises his hand and says, "I'd like to get a copy of that song!"